Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 }'
 ```

-If the configuration is correct, the returned HTTP code must be 2xx and the JSON response must contain a field **id**.
+If the configuration is correct, the returned HTTP code must be `2xx` and the JSON response must contain an **id** field.

-## Streams RBAC Policies Upgrade
+## Streams RBAC policies upgrade

-To upgrade the Streams RBAC policies, download the new Streams RBAC Policies file and proceed with a partial installation described in chapter [In Policy Studio](/docs/install/apim-integration#in-policy-studio)
+To upgrade the Streams RBAC policies, download the new Streams RBAC policies file and proceed with a partial installation described in section, [Configure Policy Studio](/docs/install/apim-integration#cofigure-policy-studio).

 In case of errors during the deployment of the new policies, proceed as follow:

-* Unpublish and delete any Streams FrontEnd/Backend APIs in the API Manager.
+* Unpublish and delete any Streams Front-end and back-end APIs in the API Manager.
-* Do a full installation of the new policies as described in chapter [API Management configuration and deployment](/docs/install/apim-integration#api-management-configuration-and-deployment)
+* Perform a full installation of the new policies again.